 - Kids are more than welcome to join.
 Be sure to check the age requirements based on the safari you select.
 There are some age restrictions for some activities.

-- You will need a good sunscreen regardless of the tour option you select.
+- You will need good sunscreen regardless of the tour option you select.
 There is no shade on the pasture.
-The customized vehicle used for the safari do have a canopy, but the sun will still reach you.
+The ssafari’s customized vehicle has a canopy, but the sun will still reach you.

 - Tours last approximately two hours but vary based on which one you choose.

-- You can add on several experiences such as feed the lamas or guinea pigs.
+- You can add on several experiences, such as feeding the lamas or guinea pigs.

 - Be aware that there are no bathrooms once you’ve left the main lodge.
 The staff on-site will remind you but know you’ve got at least a two-hour ride ahead of you before you’ll get the chance to go again.